STOR-i/sgmcmc/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-There is one downstream dependency: tensorflow.
+There are two downstream dependency: tensorflow, reticulate.

 * tensorflow: R CMD check: 0 ERRORs | 0 WARNING | 0 NOTE
+* reticulate: R CMD check: 0 ERRORs | 0 WARNING | 0 NOTE